After an application has been submitted Click to get info

-You will be sent an email confirming submission, this will contain a reference number starting with REQ.
+After an application has been submitted you will be sent an email confirming submission, this will contain a reference number starting with REQ.
 Please retain this number and use in any future correspondence.

 Using the information provided by you, we will carry out due diligence checks and review the evidence that you submitted to ensure the application qualifies.

 How long will it take to pay a grant?
-Click to get info

 We aim to complete due diligence within ten working days and you should allow at least an additional five working days for the banks to process payment.